polkadot-developers/polkadot-docs/develop/smart-contracts/wasm-ink.md

 ### Messages

-Messages are functions used to interact with the contract, allowing users or other contracts to call specific methods.
+Messages are functions that interact with the contract, allowing users or other contracts to call specific methods.
 Each contract must define at least one message.

 There are two types of messages: